paradisec-archive/digitising_manuscripts/index.md

   <img width="200" src="images/imgcap-EOS-settings-light.jpg">
 </p>

-The ISO should be 400 for indoor shooting.
+The ISO should be 400 for our studio lighting.

 <p align="center">
   <img width="200" src="images/imgcap-EOS-settings-ISO.jpg">
 </p>

-You can also adjust the lightness/darkness by moving toward the -1 or +1 directions on this digital slider.
+If necessary, make finer adjustments to the image lightness/darkness by moving this digital slider either toward -1 or +1.

 <p align="center">
   <img width="200" src="images/imgcap-EOS-settings-more-lighting.jpg">